Federico Rasic

-Federico Iván "Fede" Rasic (/es/; Rašić, /sh/; born 24 March 1992) is an Argentine footballer who plays as a forward for Deportivo Maipú.
+Federico Iván "Fede" Rasic (/es/; Rašić, /sh/; born 24 March 1992) is an Argentine footballer who plays as a forward for Swiss club FC Paradiso.
 He also holds Croatian citizenship.
 He has been called up for the Croatia national football team.

 Club career

 In December 2013, Rasic attracted interest from Spartak Moscow and Dynamo Kyiv, before signing a six-month loan deal with Amkar Perm, with the option to make it permanent.
 Rasic failed to make an appearance for Amkar Perm and returned to Gimnasia y Esgrima upon its expiration.

 At the beginning of August 2014, Rasic was joined Arsenal de Sarandí on loan for 18-months.

 On 19 January 2017, he signed a contract with the Russian Premier League club FC Arsenal Tula.